Willcox-Research-Group/rom-operator-inference-Python3/README.md

 ##### Methods

-- `ReducedModel.fit(X, Xdot, Vr, U=None, reg=0)`: Compute the operators of the reduced-order model that best fit the data by solving a regularized least squares problem.
+- `ReducedModel.fit(X, Xdot, Vr, U=None, G=0)`: Compute the operators of the reduced-order model that best fit the data by solving a regularized least squares problem.
 See [DETAILS.md](DETAILS.md) for more explanation.
 Parameters:
     - `X`: Snapshot matrix of solutions to the full-order model.
 Each column is one snapshot.
     - `Xdot`: Snapshot velocity of solutions to the full-order model.
 Each column is the velocity `dx / dt` for the corresponding column of `X`.
 See the [`pre`](#preprocessing-tools) submodule for some simple derivative approximation tools.
     - `Vr`: The basis for the linear reduced space on which the full-order model will be projected (for example, a POD basis matrix).
 Each column is a basis vector.
 The column space of `Vr` should be a good approximation of the column space of `X`.
 See [`pre.pod_basis()`](#preprocessing-tools) for an example of computing the POD basis.
     - `U`: Input matrix.
 Each column is the input for the corresponding column of `X`.
 Only required when `has_inputs=True`.
-    - `reg`: Tikhonov regularization factor for the least squares problem.
+    - `G`: Tikhonov regularization matrix for the least squares problem.

 - `ReducedModel.predict(x0, t, u=None, **options)`: Simulate the learned reduced-order model with `scipy.integrate.solve_ivp()`.
 Parameters:
     - `x0`: The initial condition, given in the original (high-dimensional) space.